Katello/katello-client-bootstrap/README.md

 * hostgroup that the client is to be associated with.
 * An Activation Key that provides a content view with access to Puppet and other tools

+# Permissions

+The script requires certain permissions to work properly.
+These heavily depend on the amount of enabled features.

+By default you will need the following permissions:

+* View organizations
+* View locations
+* View domains
+* View subnets
+* View hostgroups
+* View hosts
+* View architectures
+* View partitiontables
+* View operatingsystems
+* Create hosts

+These can be easily achieved by giving the user the 'Edit hosts' and 'Viewer' roles.

+When using the `--remove` or `--force` options, the following additional permissions (which are part of the 'Edit hosts' role above) are needed:

+* Delete hosts
+* Edit hosts

+When using the `--add-domain` option, the following additional permission is needed:

+* Create domains

+When using the `--skip-foreman` option, no user account in Foreman is needed at all.

 # Usage: